 In this seven-song offering, the quintet of vocalist Jonathan Matthys, guitarists Ward Declercq and Kurt Van Damme, bassist Sep Custers, and drummer Fanio Van de Steene, do much to restore faith in the belief that bluesy Stoner Metal is alive.
 With EOTM, it is not just merely alive, no, it is living it up to the hilt and having a damn good time doing so.

 Formed in 2016, EYES ON THE MACHINE is serious about writing good songs and delivering them with professional mastery.
 The music on this EP is quite solid and if there must be comparative similarities named then let’s go with Mastodon, Pyreship, and Steak.
 In other words, if you like those bands then you will surely dig this.

 Powered by massive, aggressive riffs amid a scathing progressive presentation, songs like the stellar starter “The Search” and later, “Nocturnal“, are quite impressive.
-Emotionally intense, each yields riveting, epic flare in the music as tempests of metallic turbulence roars forth.
+Emotionally intense, each yields a riveting, epic flare in the music as tempests of metallic turbulence roar forth.

 The EYES ON THE MACHINE début was recorded live in the EOTM rehearsal room by GoToEleven and mastered at Clean And Dirty Recordings.
 The album’s artwork was created by Dustin Jacobus.